woo3937/IRcamera/Readme.md

 | [Stepper motors][stepper] | 2        | 70            |
 | Total                     |          | 340           |

+Also, the comments in the project on the RPi (`temp.rpi/IRcamera`) are wonderfully accurate and complete.

 #### Pysical Directions
 1. Look at the comments at the top of `IRcamera.c` (in `temp.rpi/IRcamera` as of 2013-7-24) to determine where to wire